smz-exe/my-portfolio/README.md

 There's nothing special about `src/components/`, but that's where we like to put any Astro/React/Vue/Svelte/Preact components.

 Any static assets, like images, can be placed in the `public/` directory.
+The assets in the `public/` are served as-is, not compressed.

 ## 🧞 Commands